ronaldbosma/blog/content/blog/azure-workbook-tips-and-tricks/index.md

 Note the custom dimension `Request-Session-Correlation-Id`.
 I've configured my API Management instance to log the header `Session-Correlation-Id` with every request so I can correlate all requests from a specific session.
 We'll use it when creating a master detail table.

 To save the query as a function, choose 'Save > Save as function' and give it a name like 'ApimRequests'.
-You can now use it in a query like this:
+You can then use it in a query like this:

 ```kusto
 ApimRequests